Show All Answers

 Your request will be sent to the Engineering and Construction Division for review.
+This review generally takes one to three business days.
 If water and/or sewer service is available to the property address, they will send you a quote and further instructions about how to proceed to obtain water and/or sewer at the property address.

 If you are moving, please contact the Spotsylvania County Utilities department to stop service at your current address.
 Please call the Customer Service department at (540) 507-7300, option 1.
 You will be asked to verify your account and to provide a forwarding address for your final bill.

 Spotsylvania County Utilities does not transfer services from one location to another.
 If you are moving to a location that Spotsylvania County Utilities provides service, a new application for the new address will be required.
-Please see the Apply for Water / Sewer Service page.
+Please see Apply for Water / Sewer Service (LINK) for more information.

 As Spotsylvania County's population grows and water demands rise, it is becoming increasingly important to manage not only the water supply and treatment, but also the demand on an ongoing basis.
 One tool water utilities use to manage demand is to develop a comprehensive water conservation program.
 Water conservation is broadly defined as the beneficial reduction in water use, waste and loss.
 The ultimate goal of water conservation is not to prevent water use, but to maximize efficiency and the benefit of each gallon used.